-In 2018, we started to engage third-party licensed guarantee companies to provide assurance to some funding partners, and sometimes we prepay an amount as back-to-back guarantee to these guarantee companies.
+In 2019, we engaged with third-party licensed guarantee companies to provide assurance to some funding partners, and sometimes we prepay an amount as back-to-back guarantee to these guarantee companies.
 Such prepayment in the deposit account under the guarantee company's name is recorded under this account.